Video From Seattle Shows Man Driving Car Into Crowd Of Protesters, Shooting Man Who Tried To Disarm Him

 The incident came several days after a tanker sped through a crowd of protesters on a bridge in Minneapolis, nearly striking several before coming to a stop.
 Police later said that the incident was an accident, with the driver not being aware that the highway had been closed due to the protest taking place there.

-Police have not yet released details of the shooting at Seattle’s protest on Sunday, including the identity of the alleged shooter or victim.
+Police have not yet released details of the shooting at Seattle’s protest on Sunday, including the identity of the alleged shooter or the victim.